Loro (film)

-Loro is a 2018 drama film directed by Paolo Sorrentino, starring Toni Servillo.
-The film talks about a group of businessmen and politicians—the Loro (Them) from the title—who live and act near to media tycoon and politician Silvio Berlusconi.
+Loro is a two-part 2018 Italian drama film directed by Paolo Sorrentino from a screenplay he wrote with Umberto Contarello.
+Starring Toni Servillo, the film talks about a group of businessmen and politicians—the Loro (Them) from the title—who live and act near to media tycoon and politician Silvio Berlusconi.
+The film was released in two parts, Act 1 and Act 2, in Italy, and was condensed into a single two-hour film for its international release.